Property declaration of beneficial ownership deed of trust & form 17 (HMRC)

 A deed of trust is a way of making this happen.
 It is a legal document drafted by a solicitor that allows you to alter the shares in a property.
 So a lower taxpaying spouse can be considered the one who is benefiting from the rental income.

-Using a deed of trust to transfer beneficial interest in a buy to let property investment from one person to another can be tax-efficient.
+Using a deed of trust to transfer beneficial interest in a property investment from one person to another can be tax-efficient.
 It is a way to reduce the impact of Section 24 legislation in effect from 2016.
 It is also an excellent way to mitigate the impact of high-rate income tax bands on your income.

 A declaration of beneficial ownership & deed of trust could help you to avoid capital gains tax as these transactions are void from tax.
+It can help couples split assets to take advantage of their annual capital gains tax allowances.

 You may be liable to Capital Gains Tax (CGT) if you sell a property.
-Each person receives an annual CGT allowance of £12,300 before any tax is paid.
-If a couple owns a property and it is sold, the first £24,600 is tax-free.
-After that, the gain is taxed on the investment property at 18% for basic-rate taxpayers and 28% for high-rate taxpayers.
+Each person receives an annual CGT allowance of £3,000 before any tax is paid.
+If a couple owns a property and it is sold, the first £6,000 is tax-free.
+After that, the gain is taxed on the investment property at 18% for basic-rate taxpayers and 24% for high-rate taxpayers.

 A deed of trust may also minimise CGT liabilities as you can utilise one another’s CGT annual allowances.
 Not only that, but if done correctly, you can also identify the correct % allocation of income to maximise the basic rate tax band for CGT purposes.